rwieruch/blog_robinwieruch_content/minimal-node-js-babel-setup.md

 {{% read_before "This tutorial is part 1 of 2 in the series."
 "Part 2:" "How to setup Express.js in Node.js" "https://www.robinwieruch.de/node-js-express-tutorial/" %}}

+{{% read_before "This tutorial is part 1 of 2 in the series."
+"Part 2:" "Node Testing Setup with Mocha and Chai" "https://www.robinwieruch.de/node-js-testing-mocha-chai/" %}}

 {{% read_more "The minimal React + Webpack 4 + Babel Setup" "https://www.robinwieruch.de/minimal-react-webpack-babel-setup/" %}}